-a job; launch a career.
-See your CALL 800-327-NAVY.

-Navy Recruiter or Troubled kids get hospital ward Associated Press CHICAGO - Abused, neglected and emotionally troubled children will have their own ward - with specially trained doctors, nurses and "child life therapists" - in what Mount Sinai Hospital says is the first pediatric program of its kind in the United States.
-The ward, which opened vesterday, is designed to treat physical and behavioral problems arising from childhood crises ranging from sexual abuse to divorce and emotional trauma that might be faced by "latchkey" children whose parents "We will seek ... to be the child's advocate," said Dr. Howard Levy, chairman of the pediatrics department, who helped develop the pro- The hospital staff and children the program is geared to those 14 and younger - will dress in street clothes and the rooms will be furnished to look more like home than a hospital.
+Take off for tomorrow in the Navy.
+With top-level training to help you build technical and managerial skills you'll use for a lifetime.
+Don't just settle into a job; launch a career.
+See your Navy Recruiter or CALL 800-327-NAVY.
+OFFICER 5 Thursday, February 28, 1985 - page 5 Troubled kids get hospital ward Associated Press CHICAGO - Abused, neglected and emotionally troubled children will have their own ward - with specially trained doctors, nurses and "child life therapists" - in what Mount Sinai Hospital says is the first pediatric program of its kind in the United States.
+The ward, which opened yesterday, is designed to treat physical and behavioral problems arising from childhood crises ranging from sexual abuse to divorce and emotional trauma that might be faced by "latchkey" children whose parents work "We will seek ... to be the child's advocate," said Dr. Howard Levy, chairman of the pediatrics department, who helped develop the program.
+The hospital staff and children the program is geared to those 14 and younger - will dress in street clothes and the rooms will be furnished to look more like home than a hospital.
 A team of about 20 - including doctors, nurses and social workers will treat parents and children referred by law-enforcement and other agencies, Levy said.
 The team would use techniques such as videotaping children with parents, he added.
 "A large part of (caring) for a child is not just treating physical ailments," Levy said.
 "We'll give them psychiatric tests, psychological evaluation . . . and evaluate the family with the child....
 If you just go into a home, that's a one-shot deal.
 Levy said parents would be be encouraged to stay with their children during treatment.
 In some cases, he said, parents just need to know how to do their jobs.

 "I've never understood why people think that we in the Western society as parents know how to be parents," said Levy.

-T' before 'e'...
+'I' before 'e'...

 Sophomore Jim McGowan and senior Armando Byrne judged the Grace Hall Spelling Bee last night in the Grace Pit.
 The event is a four-year tradition in Grace.
-The Knights of the Castle Men's Hair Styling at its finest... minutes from campus!